 Sembcorp Energy subsidiary, 8 Rivers Capital plan UK net zero power plant

-LONDON, July 13 (Reuters) - U.S. clean technology firm 8 Rivers Capital and Sembcorp Energy UK, a subsidiary of Singapore-based Sembcorp Industries (SCIL.SI), plan to build a net-zero emissions power plant in Teesside in northeast England, the firms said on Tuesday.
+LONDON (Reuters) - U.S. clean technology firm 8 Rivers Capital and Sembcorp Energy UK, a subsidiary of Singapore-based Sembcorp Industries, plan to build a net-zero emissions power plant in Teesside in northeast England, the firms said on Tuesday.

 The 300-megawatt project, called Whitetail Clean Energy, would use a process to produce energy which combusts natural gas with oxygen, rather than air, and uses supercritical carbon dioxide, a fluid, to drive the turbine instead of steam.